 mixed spices or dry herbs (see Recipe Notes)

-yellow onion (optional)
+medium yellow onion, chopped (optional)

-medium carrot, roughly chopped (optional)
+medium carrot, chopped (optional)

-celery, roughly chopped (optional)
+celery, chopped (optional)

 garlic, smashed (optional)